grizzlysmit/pack/README.md

 The program will prompt for all the parameters it requires once run it will have created a basic extension and moved it into a development location; **by default the current directory from which you ran `pack.raku plugin new` from**.
 The underlying program **gnome-extensions create** creates the extension in the directory of the live extensions I move it to the specified development area so you don't mess up your development computer while working, I recommend testing on a VM or at least a less important computer.

 **NB: I use the words "plugin" and "extension" interchangeably.**

+**The commands `pack.raku plugin add` and `pack.raku alias do` assume you are in the directory in which the plugin(s) reside for now this is a fetcher, later I may change that.**

   * [(See pack.raku plugin new)](#packraku-plugin-new---help)